Papal Quotes

 Marialis Cultus, February 2, 1974.

-the Angelus and the Rosary
+The Angelus and the Rosary

 "The Angelus does not need to be revised, because of its simple structure, its biblical character, its historical origin which links it to the prayer for peace and safety, and its quasi-liturgical rhythm which sanctifies different moments during the day...